gnuns/allOrigins/README.md

 All Origins
 =======

-An open source alternative to AnyOrigin.com with support to gzipped pages
+An open source alternative to AnyOrigin.com with support to gzipped pages and CORS

 ***"Same-Origin-Policy?
 Not on my watch."***